ellakoa/postcard-poem/content/posts/kaleidoscope-of-butterflies.md

   Inhale and delight in a colourful sight.

   The slopes are adrift with grasses that quiver
-  The slightest breeze sends them adither
+  The slightest breeze sends them a dither
-  Fragrant flowers have amassed on the slopes
+  Fragrant flowers amassed on the slopes
   Waiting patiently for their butterfly hosts.

   As the sun's heat kisses the ground
-  The Downs are alive, and activity abounds.
+  The Downs are alive, activity abounds.

   Glimpse flashes of flight
-  in the bright morning light.
+  in the bright morning light,
-  Dressed in blue, blue like the sky the lads bow to their ladies who are dancing nearby, the ladies shimmer in brown, a kaleidoscope of butterflies fluttering over the Downs.
+  Dressed in blue, blue like the sky the lads bow to their ladies who are dancing nearby, the ladies shimmer in gowns of brown,
+  A kaleidoscope of butterflies
+  flutter over the Downs.
 alignPoemLeft: false
 removePostcardPadding: true
 address: |-